 The other 24in iMacs include the additional options of yellow, orange and purple.

 The keyboard is charged with a colour-coordinated USB-C to Lightning cable that can also be used to charge the mouse.

 Keyboard functions besides Touch ID

-Apple has changed the key labelling and assignment a little - changes that also apply to the new version of the Magic Keyboard without Touch ID.
+Apple has changed the key labeling and assignment a little - changes that also apply to the new version of the Magic Keyboard without Touch ID.